 There are various wallets you can use with OpenSea.
 Here’s a full list of wallets supported by the platform:

 - Coinbase Wallet

 Here’s what you need to do to start using OpenSea:

 - Visit a currency exchange to purchase the ETH you’ll need to pay for your transactions.

 - Select a wallet from among those listed, and follow the prompts to install it.

 - Find the NFT you want to buy and click on its thumbnail image or name.
 You can also search for it using keywords or filtering by categories like rarity, timestamp and owner.

-- After clicking Buy and Pay, you will be prompted with a form where you enter your payment details.
+- After submitting your request, you will be prompted with a form where you enter your payment details.
 Pay close attention to the NFT token address and the amount of ETH you will be charged.

-- Verify the transaction by entering your private key or seed phrase and click Submit.
-You can always cancel the transaction and restart it later by clicking “Cancel Transaction.”
+- Verify the transaction by entering your private key or seed phrase and click “Submit.”
+As long as the transaction is still pending on the network, you can cancel it and restart it later by clicking “Cancel Transaction.”

 Is OpenSea Worth It?